MaxDrljic/React-Login/README.md

+# React Login

+Simple React Facebook authentication button which connects to your Facebook account.
+For this small project, I used react-facebook-login package and Facebook For Developers app.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>